intersystems-community/integratedml-custom-models/SECURITY.md

 # Security Policy

-## 🔒 IntegratedML Pluggable Models Framework Security
+## 🔒 IntegratedML Flexible Model Integration Framework Security

-We take the security of the **IntegratedML Pluggable Models Framework** seriously.
+We take the security of the **IntegratedML Flexible Model Integration Framework** seriously.
 This document outlines our security policies, vulnerability reporting process, and best practices for secure usage.

 ## 🎯 Scope and Coverage